Margate City, New Jersey: Marinas and fishing

 Margate is host to many bayside docks providing the casual fisherman hours of enjoyment and relaxation.
 Local charter boats offer sport and deep sea fishing.
 Margate's many marinas offer docks for lease, equipment rentals, fuel stations and fishing charters.

 Attractions

 Margate is the home of Lucy the Elephant, the "largest elephant in the world" and is the oldest remaining example of zoomorphic architecture left in the United States.
-Over 130 years old, she has been painstakingly restored and is toured by thousands of fans each year.
+Over 140 years old, a restoration of Lucy's exterior surface was completed in December 2022 at a cost of about $2.4 million using government funds and donor contributions.
+The National Historic Landmark is visited by 130,000 people each year.

 The Margate farmers' market is held every Thursday during summer months.
 Shoppers can purchase local produce and a variety of fresh fruits and vegetables.

 Government

 Local government

 Margate City has operated under the Walsh Act commission form of municipal government since 1911.
 The city is one of 30 municipalities (of the 564) statewide that use commission form of government.
 The governing body is comprised of three commissioners, who are elected at-large to four-year terms of office on a non-partisan basis as part of the May municipal election.
 Each commissioner is assigned a department to oversee and administer.
 The Mayor is then selected from among the three elected Commissioners by a vote between them and assigned to the office by resolution.